4 min read

 Being a team of one for internal communications can have its benefits, however everyone needs a break.
 And for this “team,” the clock doesn’t stop, even if I’m away from my desk.

 So it shouldn’t have surprised me that not long after booking my 3-week leave, our Group Reward Director, Debra (a frequent contributor here) contacted me to say that we’d be launching a brand new global benefit on the very same day that I’d be flying over 6,000 miles to start my holiday.

 This was no ordinary benefit launch, it was something that was not only new, but had some complex communication challenges because of how it was designed.
-This new benefit, Wellbeing Choice, gave each employee up to £500, or local equivalent, to spend on their choice of wellbeing activity.
+This new benefit, Wellbeing Choice, gave every employee up to AUD $750, or local equivalent, to spend on their choice of wellbeing activity.
 This was special, this was a benefit to celebrate and it was going to take a lot of communication to show the variety and breadth of activities you could use your wellbeing allowance for.

 But special as it was, I wasn’t going to be here, holiday booked.